docker/compose/docs/cli.md

 Several environment variables are available for you to configure Compose's behaviour.

 Variables starting with `DOCKER_` are the same as those used to configure the Docker command-line client.
-If you're using boot2docker, `eval "$(boot2docker shellinit)"` will set them to their correct values.
+If you're using boot2docker, `eval "$(boot2docker shellinit)"` sets them to their correct values.

 ### COMPOSE\_PROJECT\_NAME